Life in the 6th Form

 Sixth Form Work Ethic

-We would like to reiterate the study hours to remind parents and students of the expectations for successful Post 16 study.
-The most important thing a student can do is put in the required amount of study.
+We would like to reiterate the required study hours to remind parents and students of the expectations for successful Post 16 study.
+The predominant component for academic success is for a student to put in the recommended amount of study.

 This sounds very simple but you would be surprised at how many students fail to meet this expectation.
 On average a student should complete five hours per week per subject.
 For most students, this is 15-20 hours per week.
 Students SHOULD be making revision resources on a weekly basis in order to be successful in the summer.